adriaanbd/swtesting/README.md

 We don't learn much from the first outcome, it just raises our confidence.
 However, we learn a lot more from the second outcome because we'll have to check if there is a bug in either of the following, in order:

- 1. The software under test.
+ 1. The software under test (SUT).
  2. Our acceptability test.
  3. Our specification(s).
- 4. The Operating System, Compiler, Libraries, Hardware, etc.
+ 4. The Operating System, Compiler, Libraries, Hardware.

 If we realize we're dealing with the fourth outcome above, we'll need to figure out a workaround.
 However, if the bug isn't found in either of the above-mentioned options, we have some sort of impasse.